Global $\Lambda$-hyperon polarization in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=3$ GeV

-Our measurement of non-zero $\PLambda$ at $\sNN=3$ GeV demonstrates that vorticity aligned with $\JsysHat$ is at a maximum below $\sNN=7.7$~GeV.
+Our measurement of nonzero $\PLambda$ at $\sNN=3$~GeV demonstrates that vorticity aligned with $\JsysHat$ is at a maximum below $\sNN=7.7$~GeV.
 The data agree roughly with calculations made using the 3FD model, integrated over mid-rapidity, but are dramatically larger than such calculations made using the partonic-transport model AMPT.
-The hadronic-transport model UrQMD matches our observation quite well at low energy, though it over-estimates $\PLambda$ at higher energy.
-This suggests that vorticity is affected strongly by the state of the system, which is a hadron gas at lower energies and fluid-like at higher energies, and that both states support the formation of a vortical flow structure.
-As in\cite{Adam:2018ivw}, we observe a significant centrality dependence of $\PLambda$ that is consistent with increasing $\Jsys$.
+As in Ref. \cite{Adam:2018ivw}, we observe a significant centrality dependence of $\PLambda$ that is consistent with increasing $\Jsys$.
 Our measurement of the dependence of $\PLambda$ on $y$ is uniquely valuable because we have access to the most forward-rapidity $\Lambda$ hyperons.
-Interestingly, despite the variety of model calculations predicting quite strong dependence of $\PLambda$ on $y$ \cite{Jiang:2016woz,Ivanov:2018eej,Wu:2019eyi,Ivanov:2019ern,Ivanov:2020wak,Liang:2019pst,Deng:2016gyh,Wei:2018zfb,Xie:2019jun}, we see no statistically significant dependence.
-A migration of $\PLambda$ towards forward rapidity has been offered as a potential explanation of the monotonic fall of $\PLambda$ with $\sNN$\cite{Jiang:2016woz}.
-Given our observation, such an explanation may be incorrect, though this does not dispel such arguments as the state of the system at higher energy is notably different; measurements of $\PLambda$ using the STAR forward upgrade will provide indispensable comparisons to the work presented here.
+Interestingly, despite the variety of model calculations predicting quite strong dependence of $\PHyper$ on $y$ \cite{Jiang:2016woz,Ivanov:2018eej,Wu:2019eyi,Ivanov:2019ern,Ivanov:2020wak,Liang:2019pst,Deng:2016gyh,Wei:2018zfb,Xie:2019jun}, we see no statistically significant dependence.
+A migration of $\PHyper$ towards forward rapidity has been offered as a potential explanation of the monotonic fall of $\PHyper$ with $\sNN$\cite{Jiang:2016woz}.
+Given our observation, such an explanation may be incorrect, though this does not dispel such arguments as the state of the system at higher energy is notably different; measurements of $\PHyper$ using the STAR forward upgrade will provide indispensable comparisons to the work presented here.

 We thank the RHIC Operations Group and RCF at BNL, the NERSC Center at LBNL, and the Open Science Grid consortium for providing resources and support.
 This work was supported in part by the Office of Nuclear Physics within the U.S. DOE Office of Science, the U.S. National Science Foundation, the Ministry of Education and Science of the Russian Federation, National Natural Science Foundation of China, Chinese Academy of Science, the Ministry of Science and Technology of China and the Chinese Ministry of Education, the Higher Education Sprout Project by Ministry of Education at NCKU, the National Research Foundation of Korea, Czech Science Foundation and Ministry of Education, Youth and Sports of the Czech Republic, Hungarian National Research, Development and Innovation Office, New National Excellency Programme of the Hungarian Ministry of Human Capacities, Department of Atomic Energy and Department of Science and Technology of the Government of India, the National Science Centre of Poland, the Ministry of Science, Education and Sports of the Republic of Croatia, RosAtom of Russia and German Bundesministerium f\"ur Bildung, Wissenschaft, Forschung and Technologie (BMBF), Helmholtz Association, Ministry of Education, Culture, Sports, Science, and Technology (MEXT) and Japan Society for the Promotion of Science (JSPS).